 The exact date of final exams is variable.
-Depending on the institution, the list and dates are usually available by December or early January for first semester courses, and in March or April for the second semester.
+Depending on the institution, the list and dates are usually available in March or April for second semester.
 You must make sure that your name appears in the lists of examinés.
-Incompletes are NOT permitted, and it is your responsibility to observe all the deadlines scrupulously for a successful completion of your academic year in Aix.
+Incompletes are NOT permitted, and it is your responsibility to observe all the deadlines scrupulously for a successful completion of your academic semester in Aix.